NeerajMalviya1997/Covid_Vaccine_Rest_API/README.md

    We have created this rest api for managing the vaccination included registration, booking slot and all.

 ## Features :
-* Can Log in/Log out of the system.
+* Can Log in/Log out of the system
-* Can check the availability of vaccine, vaccine center and and slot accordingly.
+* Can check the availability of vaccine, vaccine center and and slot accordingly
-* Can register for vaccine and Can book the slot.
+* Can register for vaccine and Can book the slot
-* Can check the status.
+* Can check the status
+* Used Postman to check the flow
+* Used swagger to check the working of the project

 ## ER-Daigram :